 Amy Campbell (Analyst Alum)

 Amy was an awesome analyst who worked for us for a year between graduation and starting a PhD program.
-She owes me more of a bio, but I can summarize her current position by saying that she's an incoming PhD student in the GCB program at Penn!
+She owes me more of a bio, but I can summarize her current position by saying that she's a PhD student in the GCB program at Penn!

 Kathy Chen (Undergrad ALum)